Why Marriage (or Civil Partnership) Still Matters—Financially Speaking

 9. No Will + Unmarried = Limited rights

 If your partner dies without a Will and you’re unmarried, the law might treat you as a stranger.
 You may get nothing, including the home.
-Inevitably their will be a dispute, and it it goes to Court then they may well end up being bankrupted by the legal fees.
+Inevitably, there will be a dispute, and if it goes to Court then you may well end up bankrupted by the legal fees.

 Married couples have more protection—but everyone should have a valid Will.

-⚠️ If you marry, your current Will is cancelled—so make a new one straight away.
+⚠️ If you marry, your current Will is cancelled (unless made in a specific way) — so make a new one straight away or at least let me check it free.

 WARNING: second marriages where there are children of a previous relationship require very carefully constructed Wills if the ultimate beneits are to be shared by both sides.